South Florida Bulls: Men's track and field

-USF men's track & field team has won two indoor conference titles and two outdoor conference titles; its athletes have won four individual national championships (one indoor and three outdoor) and one outdoor relay national championship, plus 37 individual indoor, 5 relay indoor, 65 individual outdoor and 7 relay outdoor conference championships.
+USF men's track & field team has won three indoor conference titles and two outdoor conference titles; its athletes have won four individual national championships (one indoor and three outdoor) and one outdoor relay national championship, plus 42 individual indoor, 5 relay indoor, 65 individual outdoor and 7 relay outdoor conference championships.
 They, along with the women's team, are coached by Abigi Id-Deen (sprinting and field events) and Tony Nicolosi (distance events).
 The program as a whole, along with the cross country teams, is directed by Erik Jenkins.

 Team members have also won four individual national championships and one relay national championship.
 Jon Dennis won the national title in the 1992 and 1993 outdoor 5,000-meter run and Romaine Beckford won the national title in the 2023 indoor and 2023 outdoor high jump.
 The men's 4x400m team won the relay title at the 2025 NCAA Division I Outdoor Track and Field Championships.

 The USF men's track & field program has produced three Olympians: Llewelyn Bredwood of Jamaica in 2000, Kemel Thompson of Jamaica in 2000 and 2004, and Abdul-Rasheed Saminu of Ghana in 2024.